outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 });
 ```

-In the above example, we've defined two catbox clients; mongoCache and redisCache.
+In the above example, you defined two catbox clients; mongoCache and redisCache.
 Including the default memory cache created by hapi, there are now three available cache clients.
 You can replace the default client by omitting the `name` property when registering a new cache client. `partition` tells the adapter how cache should be named ('catbox' by default).
 In the case of [mongoDB](http://www.mongodb.org/), this becomes the database name and in the case of [redis](http://redis.io/) it is used as key prefix.

 ### <a name="policy" /> Policy